Discover England Fund

 The campaign has been aimed primarily at US millennials, one of the fastest growing consumer groups in international travel.
 It demonstrates how easy it is to take a three or four day trip by trains into regional England.
 A brand new hub will host all the new content and be fully bookable on visitlondon.com.

 The England Originals app has also been updated to include some exciting new features, taking advantage of cutting edge augmented reality technology to provide engaging and immersive content for each of our itineraries.

 We have also developed an online travel trade training programme or travel agents and operators to learn more about England Originals.

-In Year 5 of the fund, it will focus on developing the product for the domestic market whilst continuing engagement in the US market.
+In Year 5 of the fund, focussed on developing the product for the domestic market whilst continuing engagement in the US market.
 English Historic Cities will be presented as individual propositions under the England Originals brand, rather than as part of multi-destination itineraries.
-The project will develop the product offer to be broader and deeper, more experiential and more relevant to millennial visitors, well beyond their heritage core and embracing products in the cities’ rural hinterlands.
+The project has developed the product offer to be broader and deeper, more experiential and more relevant to millennial visitors, well beyond their heritage core and embracing products in the cities’ rural hinterlands.

 Growing Manchester as an International Gateway, led by Marketing Manchester

 The Growing Manchester as an International Gateway to the North project has worked with destinations, travel trade and the tourism industry to lead a partnership to maximise the potential of the North of England as an international destination and gateway to the North.